emann615/MicrosoftSentinelLab/README.md

 ## Description

 Microsoft Sentinel is a cloud based security information event management (SIEM) tool that helps organizations detect, investigate, and respond to threats.
-In this lab, I will show step-by-step how to set up Microsoft Sentinel and use it to observe real-time attacks against a virtual machine.
+In this lab, I will show step-by-step how to set up Microsoft Sentinel and use it to observe real-time attacks (RDP Brute Force) against a virtual machine.
 I will also use a PowerShell script to create a custom log file with each attacker’s geolocation.
 Finally, I will set up a map to visualize this information in Microsoft Sentinel.

 ## Table of Contents